Products

 To supplement existing requirements, OSHA is developing a new heat standard to include indoor workers who are not in climate controlled environments.
 OSHA highly suggests to keep the temperature between 68-78°F (20-25°C).
 Companies should have the initiative to develop plans to prevent heat stress and other illnesses due to hazardous heat conditions.

-iAuditor features for heat control include:
+SafetyCulture features for heat control include:

-The SafetyCulture (iAuditor) smart sensor is a tool that can monitor temperature, humidity, and other air factors.
-This tool can be directly connected to the SafetyCulture (iAuditor) app which can streamline processes of your heat control plan and be used during heat stress inspections.
+The SafetyCulture smart sensor is a tool that can monitor temperature, humidity, and other air factors.
+This tool can be directly connected to the SafetyCulture app which can streamline processes of your heat control plan and be used during heat stress inspections.

 We use cookies to provide necessary website functionality and improve your experience.
 To find out more, read our updated Privacy Policy.